Nested Sampling for Non-Gaussian Inference in SLAM Factor Graphs: Results

-where $\mathcal{D}$ denotes the set of all combinations of data association.
-Every component in the mixture essentially stems from a posterior distribution under one of the combinations, i.e., $p(\Theta|z,d_i)$.
-We can utilize this fact to check the consistency of NSFG's performance.
+where $\mathcal{D}$ denotes the set all data association combinations.
+Each mixture component stems from one of the data association hypotheses, i.e., $p(\Theta|z,d_i)$.

-Fixing the data association by a given combination, $d_i$, results in a new factor graph without ambiguity.
-For the new factor graph, NSFG can draw samples representing its posterior, $p(\Theta|z,d_i)$, and estimate its evidence, $p(z|d_j)$.
+Fixing the data association for a given combination, $d_i$, results in a new posterior, $p(\Theta|z,d_i)$.
+For the new posterior, NSFG can draw samples and estimate the evidence, $p(z|d_i)$.
 As there is no prior on data associations, $p(d_i)$ is assumed to be $\frac{1}{|\mathcal{D}|}$.
 Thus, the weights of components in (\ref{eq: data association formula}), $w_i$, can be computed if we apply NSFG to solve factor graphs resulted from all combinations of data association (\cref{fig:DA_weights}, top).
 A new ensemble of samples representing the joint posterior can be formed by performing re-sampling over the samples and weights for different data associations, as seen in the bottom of \cref{fig:DA_weights}.
 These scatter plots resemble their counterparts in \cref{fig:all_da_scatter} well.
-As such, we argue that these results support the claim that NSFG is self-consistent and returns accurate solutions even with complex posterior distributions.
+Effectively, this demonstrates that NSFG is self-consistent and can be used in multiple ways to reliably approximate complex posterior distributions.